Farewell to Forums: Digital Press

 It's all full of bright colors and charming details, and not much of it comes from McDonald’s.
 Ronald meets up with Birdie, Grimace, the Fry Kids, and other friends, of course (CosMc is strangely absent despite the game’s interplanetary climax).
 However, the enemies and scenery are apparently all Treasure creations.
 The initial levels have metal turtles and armless, horned ogres who wander around smiling like pastel Totoros, and the game isn’t afraid of weirder designs, including an isle of top-hatted cactus men and metallic tribal warriors (who replaced the Japanese version’s more offensively depicted foes) or a low-gravity moonscape that includes living asteroids and a tree that sheds smiley-faced fruits.
 And then there’s the pirate captain whose head is mostly a giant cackling pair of lips, as though Treasure took a page from The Rocky Horror Picture Show.

 Treasure even rendered Ronald at his best, giving him goofy mannerisms and a perfect clown walk.
-It’s amusing just to watch him gleefully stride into whatever dangers the game presents, be it a sunken pirate ship or the mouth of a giant stone dinosaur, and it’s even a nice touch when he’s summoning that McDonald’s logo out of thin air.
+It’s great just to watch him gleefully stride into whatever dangers the game presents, be it a sunken pirate ship or the mouth of a giant stone dinosaur, and it’s even a nice touch when he’s summoning that McDonald’s logo out of thin air.
 And it’s amusing to see the cutscenes and wonder if some unlucky Treasure employee had to call up McDonald’s and ask how much of a buttcrack Ronald should have.

 The music also goes above and beyond.
 Norio Hanzawa’s bouncing tones highlight many Treasure games, and here they’re at their most whimsical and upbeat, including the gentle title theme and a particularly catchy tune for the island boat ride and pirate ship.
 Yet it’s the boss music that stands out the most, an intense little beat that always makes me want to draw out the battles.